ellakoa/postcard-poem/content/posts/pools-full-of-sky.md

 alt: Sea captured in a tidal pool, Kingsdown Kent.
 Reflections of the sunrise and of puffy clouds in the pool.
 poem: |-
-  The sky at your feet, shallow yet deep
   Silent in reflection
   Caught in perception
+  The sky at your feet
+  Shallow yet deep
   Still waters capture stills
   that move as nature wills
   Blue and grey change hue